openvinotoolkit/model_server/extras/ams_wrapper/README.md

   }
 ```

-## Deployment and configuration of OpenVINO Inference Server for LVA
+## Deployment and configuration of OpenVINO Inference Server - AI Extension

-OpenVINO Inference Server for LVA includes two components which require proper configuration.
+OpenVINO Inference Server - AI Extension includes two components which require proper configuration.
 * OpenVINO Model Server - serves all models and executes inference operation
-* LVA REST API wrapper - translates LVA API, run pre and post processing operations, communicates with OVMS via localhost and gRPC interface.
+* AI_Extension REST API wrapper - translates LVA API, run pre and post processing operations, communicates with OVMS via localhost and gRPC interface.

 OpenVINO Model server requires file `/opt/ams_models/ovms_config.json` which is by default configured
 to use [4 exemplary models](../ams_models/ovms_config.json).

-LVA REST API wrapper requires model configuration files describing all enabled models.
+AI_Extension REST API wrapper requires model configuration files describing all enabled models.
 Models config files should be present in `/opt/ams_models/` folder.
 Model configuration files should have _model.json suffix.
-They include the mapping between ovms models from `ovms_config.json` and LVA REST API endpoint name.
+They include the mapping between ovms models from `ovms_config.json` and AI_Extension REST API endpoint name.

 Model files in OpenVINO Intermediate Representation format should be stored in the folders structure
 like defined on [OVMS documentation](../../docs/docker_container.md#preparing-the-models).

-Note: OVMS for LVA was tested for the models included in the docker image.
+Note: OVMS - AI Extension was tested for the models included in the docker image.
 It should be possible to swap the models if they have correspondent format and content of the inputs and outputs.
 It is, however, not officially supported.

 ## Target device selection for models:

-By default, the OpenVINO Model Server for LVA is started, serving included models, using CPU as the target device executing the inference requests.
+By default, the OpenVINO Model Server - AI Extension is started, serving included models, using CPU as the target device executing the inference requests.
-Besides CPU, OVMS for LVA is currently supporting
+Besides CPU, OVMS - AI Extension is currently supporting
 [Myriad Plugin](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_supported_plugins_MYRIAD.html),
 [GPU Plugin](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_supported_plugins_CL_DNN.html)
 and [Heterogeneous Plugin](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_supported_plugins_HETERO.html).

 It is possible to set the target device for each individual model by setting additional environment variable
-OVMS_MODEL_DEVICES, or passing –ovms_model_devices parameter to OVMS for LVA, with a semicolon separated list of models with assigned target devices.
+OVMS_MODEL_DEVICES, or passing –ovms_model_devices parameter to OVMS - AI Extension, with a semicolon separated list of models with assigned target devices.
 Below is an example:
 OVMS_MODEL_DEVICES='vehicle_detection_adas=CPU;vehicle_attributes=MYRIAD'